How We Work

 The first step is to send Jonathan an email (email@example.com) to set-up a free initial telephone consultation.

-We’re a social business so for all new clients and matters we hold a non-chargeable and no obligation brief introductory call, usually 15-30 minutes, to learn more about you, discuss and understand your requirements, explain a few options that may be available to you and agree on any scope of work.
+For all new clients and matters we hold a non-chargeable and no obligation brief introductory call, usually 15-30 minutes, to learn more about you, discuss and understand your requirements, explain a few options that may be available to you and agree on any scope of work.
 Following which we can email you confirmation of any advice, contacts and ideas mentioned on the call, as well as any fees quoted for work identified.

 We usually hold these initial calls at either 8.30 am or 9 am most mornings and ask that clients first email a few times you are available for such a call, together with some information on who you are and the issue you would like us to help you with.